 Prior to receiving placement confirmation, it is critical that candidates check their "lclark" email on a regular basis.
 Teachers often communicate through email, and this is the best way to put you in touch with your potential mentor or to update you about your placement.
 We recommend checking your email daily.

-Please respond within 24 hours - we consider this standard professional practice.
-(Further details of the placement process appear below.)
+NOTE: Please respond to emails within 24 hours of receiving them.

+We consider this standard professional practice.